h2non/rocky/README.md

 ### Design

-`rocky` design is driven by keeping versatility and extensibility in mind with small core.
+`rocky` design is driven by keeping versatility and extensibility in mind, with small core.
-Extensibility feature is covered via the middleware layer, which is the core and more powerful feature of `rocky`.
+Extensibility is covered via the middleware layer, which is the core and more powerful feature of `rocky`.

-The significant difference between the middleware layer and a common event bus is the control flow capability.
-Via the middleware you can completely rely on a consistent control flow to perform actions with the HTTP traffic flow, modifying, continuing or stopping it accordingly, for both incoming/outgoing flows.
+Via the middleware you can completely rely on a consistent control flow when performing actions with the HTTP traffic flow, such as modifying, pausing or stopping it, even for both incoming/outgoing flows.
-This allows you to plug in intermediate jobs with custom logic beetwen different phases of the HTTP flow live cycle.
+This allows you to plug in intermediate jobs with custom logic which interacts among different phases of the HTTP flow live cycle.

 `rocky` middleware layer is based on `connect` middleware, and it's mostly compatible with existent middleware for `connect`/`express`.

 ### Stability

-rocky is relative young, but production focused project actively maintained and constantly improved.

-Version `0.1.x` was wrote during my free time in less than 10 days (mostly at night during the weekend), therefore it can be considered in `beta` stage.
+Version `0.1.x` was designed and written during my free time in less than 10 days (mostly at night during the weekend), therefore it can be considered in `beta` stage.

 Version `0.2.x` introduced significant improvements, including a consistent API and new hierarchical middleware layer.